By Katie Wilson

-For the shortest walk from the station stay in Margate Old Town.
+For the shortest walk from the train station stay in Margate Old Town.
 The George & Heart pub with rooms and BeetBeds, which is vegan friendly, are favourites.
 The Well offers sea views from a dreamy roll top bath tub.
 While Georgian townhouse The Reading Rooms, a luxury boutique B&B, is worth splashing out on for a special occasion.

 Libertines’ hotel, The Albion Rooms, is a little further round on Eastern Esplanade in cool Cliftonville, so we’d recommend getting a cab if you’re staying there as it’s about a 20-minute walk.

 Margate is fast becoming a foodie hotspot.
 Seafood restaurant Angela’s was awarded the town’s first Green Michelin star in 2020 for it’s sustainable approach to food and its plastic-free supply chain.
 It’s more casual little sister Dory’s is also worth checking out for small plates (both are reasonably priced in our opinion).
 Since then a number of new cafes, bars and restaurants have popped up which are well worth visiting.